Changing GST Basis in Xero Post Conversion

 2. Reduce purchases (G11) by 2,200 (inclusive of 200 GST).

-Check the following in the first few reports you create after changing the GST accounting method.
+Check the BAS report for the following after changing GST a method.

 From Cash to Accrual Basis